Li Guyan: After Emperor Wenzong's reign

 After Emperor Wenzong's death and succession by his younger brother Emperor Wuzong in 840, Li Guyan was recalled from Xichuan to serve as You Pushe (右僕射), one of the heads of the executive bureau, but soon thereafter was sent out of the capital Chang'an again to serve the military governor of Hezhong Circuit (河中, headquartered in modern Yuncheng, Shanxi).
 At that time, the bridge over the Yellow River between the two parts of Hezhong had been damaged by a flood, and the Hezhong Circuit officials were setting up a ferry between the parts of Hezhong but charging tolls for it.
 When Li Guyan arrived, he ordered that the collection be stopped.
-When Emperor Wuzong subsequently waged a campaign against the Huigu and ordered the circuits to submit wealth to support it, Li Guyan advised against it, but Emperor Wuzong did not listen to him.
+When Emperor Wuzong subsequently waged a campaign against the Uyghur Empire and ordered the circuits to submit wealth to support it, Li Guyan advised against it, but Emperor Wuzong did not listen to him.
 Subsequently, he was, on account of illness, made an advisor to the Crown Prince.
 He was later made the defender of the eastern capital Luoyang.

 Early in the reign of Emperor Wuzong's uncle Emperor Xuānzong, Li Guyan was again made You Pushe.
 He later was made a senior advisor to the Crown Prince but ordered to have his office at Luoyang.
 He died sometime thereafter, and was given posthumous honors.

 It was said that Li Guyan often stuttered while speaking, and was not good with receiving guests.
 However, when he spoke on policy matters before the emperor, he was able to analyze the matters well.